 Additionally, under the hierarchy of waste management options described within the WsFD, disposal is considered to be the “least favoured option”.
 As a result, managing the arising sediment can be a logistical and costly challenge that requires a careful and innovative approach to project design.

-Exo Environmental is a Licensed Waste Operator and we specialise in the beneficial reuse of dredged material, contaminated or not.
+When it comes to consents and licensing, Exo Environmental is a Licensed Waste Operator and we specialise in the beneficial reuse of dredged material, contaminated or not.
 As the favoured approach to managing arising dredging spoil, we are able to design and deliver dredging projects to specification, from conception to completion, whilst simultaneously minimising costs and maximising environmental benefits.

 Different beneficial use options available include: